ilyas-hallak/readeck-ios/README.md

 1. Share any webpage in Safari
 2. Select "readeck" from the share sheet
+3. Enter a title if you want and hit save
-3. The bookmark is automatically added to your collection
+4. The bookmark is automatically added to your collection

+## Planned Features
+- [ ] Add support for bookmark filtering and sorting options
+- [ ] Add support for tags
+- [ ] Offline sync with Core Data
+- [ ] Add support for collection management
+- [ ] Add offline sync capabilities
+- [ ] Add support for custom themes

 ## Contributing